GrandSuccess87/EatDaBurger/README.md

 # EatDaBurger

- A restaurant app that follows a MVC design pattern utilizing a homemade ORM, Handlebars.js, Express.js, Node.js, and MySQL

-Overview

-In this assignment, you'll create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM (yum!).
-Be sure to follow the MVC design pattern; use Node and MySQL to query and route data in your app, and Handlebars to generate your HTML.
+ A restaurant app that follows a MVC design pattern utilizing a homemade ORM, Handlebars.js, Express.js, Node.js, and MySQL.
+Node and MySQL are used to query and route data in the app, and Handlebars is used to generate the HTML.

-Important

-Be sure to utilize the MYSQL Heroku Deployment Guide in order to deploy your assignment.

-Before You Begin

 Eat-Da-Burger! is a restaurant app that lets users input the names of burgers they'd like to eat.
-Whenever a user submits a burger's name, your app will display the burger on the left side of the page -- waiting to be devoured.
+Whenever a user submits a burger's name, the app will display the burger on the left side of the page -- waiting to be devoured.

 Each burger in the waiting area also has a Devour it! button.
 When the user clicks it, the burger will move to the right side of the page.

-Your app will store every burger in a database, whether devoured or not.
+The app will store every burger in a database, whether devoured or not.
-Check out this video of the app for a run-through of how it works.

 Instructions

 App Setup

-Create a GitHub repo called burger and clone it to your computer.
-Make a package.json file by running npm init from the command line.
 Install the Express npm package: npm install express.
-Create a server.js file.
 Install the Handlebars npm package: npm install express-handlebars.
 Install the body-parser npm package: npm install body-parser.
 Install MySQL npm package: npm install mysql.

 Require the following npm packages inside of the server.js file:

 express
 body-parser

+MVC Design Pattern

 ├── config
 |  ├── connection.js